isaac-martin/isaacmartin-2.0/src/pages/index/index.md

 ---
 title: Home
+templateKey: index
 ---

 Isaac Martin, Product Engineer NYC.
 Currently Senior Developer at [SMAKK Studios](https://smkkstudios.com).
 Working across Wordpress, Javascript, React, Meteor.js, node.js, Shopify and the associated tools and technologies we use to make our day to day work more efficient.

 #### Currently Building

-* Internal web application for the NYC department of education.
+- Internal web application for the NYC department of education.
 React / Meteor / Mongo / Heroku
-* React e-commerce store utilising the Shopify API
+- React e-commerce store utilising the Shopify API

 #### Exploring